Free-GPGMail/Free-GPGMail/ReadMe.md

 This project is run by volunteers in the free and open source spirit.
 Contributions are welcome.
-Problems with building or installing Free-GPGMail should be posted in the Github issue tracker.
+Problems with building or installing Free-GPGMail should be posted in the GitHub issue tracker.
 If you need help with the program itself, consider buying the commercial product and make them work for their money.

 Trademarks